Spontaneous Chiral Symmetry Breaking in a Random Driven Chemical System: Introduction

-On the other hand, whether purely energetic processes, and without built-in autocatalytic events, could instead mediate chiral symmetry breaking remains an underappreciated but important consideration.
-For instance, dipole-like interactions lead to well-known symmetry-breaking transitions, and were applied analogously to explain induced chiral bias in self-interacting helical polymers, self-assembling nano-crystals and even self-propelled achiral particles~\cite{HelicalFerrochiralModel,NanoCrystalFerroChirality,HydroInteractionsChirality}.
-Similarly, an energetic picture is consistent with polymerization models where activation of enantiomer monomers may lead to homochiral states through epimerization cycles~ \cite{AdepOriginal,AdepDetailed}.
-Indeed, energetic processes bear natural relevance to the origin of homochirality, as intense chemical and energetic environments with steep non-equilibrium gradients are thought to have conditioned the rise of self-adaptive chemical processes conjectured to predate modern living systems~\cite{OriginLifeRevPhys}.
-Thus, whether chiral symmetry breaking could also arise spontaneously in a random chemical system out of exploitation from an environmental energy flux seems like a natural yet unaddressed question.
+In contrast, whether induced energetic processes, as opposed to strict autocatalysis of elements,\cite{AutocatalysisGeneral} could mediate chiral symmetry breaking events remains an underappreciated but important consideration.
+This does not imply that the underlying process is necessarily free of cooperative mechanisms, but rather that it depends explicitly on the progression or, feedback from its energy landscape.
+For instance, energetic coupling through internal or environmental interactions can induce symmetry-breaking transitions, such as the well-known ferromagnetic phase transition.
+In fact, analogous dipole models have been introduced and successfully applied to explain induced chiral bias in various systems like self-interacting helical polymers and self-assembling nano-crystals.\cite{HelicalFerrochiralModel,NanoCrystalFerroChirality} More broadly, activated energy models like epimerization cycles in polymer models,\cite{AdepOriginal,AdepDetailed} or even achiral particle flow and fluid vortex suspensions are also known to induce spontaneous chiral symmetry breaking.\cite{HydroInteractionsChirality,VertexChirality} Indeed, energetic processes bear natural relevance to the origin of homochirality, as steep non-equilibrium environmental gradients are thought to have conditioned the rise of self-adaptive chemical processes conjectured to predate modern living systems.\cite{OriginLifeRevPhys} Thus, whether chiral symmetry breaking could also arise spontaneously in a random chemical system by exploiting environmental energy fluxes seems a natural yet unaddressed question.